Sam-SM84/OpenGL-Graphics-Project/README.md

 # OpenGL-Graphics-Project
-Working on a 3D game as a beginner (check Joey de Vries)
+Working on a 3D game as a beginner (check JoeyDeVries)